List of Magic Knight Rayearth characters: Caldina

 Caldina (カルディナ, Karudina) (Gardina in Tokyopop translation) is a dancer who speaks with an Osaka accent (which is translated as a deep Southern accent in the English dub, due to the translations including words like "y'all"), wears extremely skimpy clothing because her body is too sexy to be covered, and has an endless passion for money.

 Zagato hires her as an assassin after his other minions fail; in addition to her dancing skills, she is an accomplished illusionist and hypnotist.
 In the anime she has great affection for Ascot, whom she treats as a naïve younger brother, and she joins him in deserting Zagato.
 It is revealed in the second arc and season that she is native to Chizeta.
 It's also been shown that Caldina is incredibly good at cards and other games of chance.
 Caldina hypnotizes people by making the red jewels on her gloves, earrings and shoes flash and send out bell sounds.

-Romantically, Caldina becomes involved with Rafaga in both versions of the series.
+Romantically, Caldina becomes involved with Rafaga in all versions of the series.

 Caldina also appears in Tsubasa: Reservoir Chronicle as a bartender.
 Her name comes from the Toyota Caldina.